polettix/ETOOBUSY/_posts/2020-01-09-kubectl-taint.md

 Basically:

-- you set *taints* on nodes to mark them as having some "bad disease" that everyone should keep away from
+- you set *taints* on nodes to mark them as having some "bad disease" that everyone should keep away from;
 - you set *tolerations* onto resources that are allowed to deal with those "diseases" and should therefore be admitted in the node even though it has the *taint*.